 I am a Japanese stamp collector based in London.
-My profession is a designer – I design furniture, household products, lighting, interior and exhibitions.
+My profession is design – I design furniture, household products, lighting, interior and exhibitions.
+TNA Design Studio

 < Why I collect stamps >

-Postage stamps are functional securiteis for documents delivery, but sometime they can make smile – if a stamp is made beautifully with passion of designer, engraver and printer.
-Stamps reflect atmosphere of the time, economy and politics of a country.
-These are all alike to my profession – so, I am interested in the world behind these small stamps.
+Postage stamps are functional items for document delivery, and sometimes they make me smile – when I feel the passion of the designer, engraver or printer.
+Stamps reflect an atmosphere of the time, economy and politics of the country.
+I see those processes through my profession – so, I am interested in the world behind stamps.

 < How I started >

 In my childhood I often saw my mother cutting envelopes to collect used stamps.
-There was always a red circle on her calendar, noted ‘new stamp release’.
-When I left home for study, she had regularly sent me letters with her favorite stamps on, and she continued when I started to live in London.
+There were always red circles on her calendar, noting ‘new stamp release’.
+When I left home for study, she regularly sent me letters with her favorite stamps on, and she continued when I started to live in London.

-British stamp design made me into this hobby myself and when foreign friends from college returned to their countries and started to send me cards, I discovered wider world of stamps.
+British stamp design got me into this hobby and when foreign friends from college returned to their countries and started to send me cards, I discovered a wider world of stamps.

-Ten years ago I inherited my mother’s collection – Japanese mint stamps from 1960’s to early 1990’s and two shoe-boxes full of used, non-removed stamps.
-Shortly after I became a subscriber of Royal Mail stamps and started to pop in stamp shops in foreign cities.
-Finally this year, in 2009, I started to sort out my mother’s collection.
+I inherited my mother’s collection in 1999 – Japanese mint stamps from the 1960’s plus two shoe-boxes full of used, non-removed stamps.
+Shortly after I became a subscriber of Royal Mail stamps and started to visit stamp shops in foreign cities.
+Ten years later, I started to sort out my mother’s collection.
 When I looked at partly assembled files and bags of used stamps, I recognised that I am a Stamp Collector!
 Then I started this blog in summer 2009.

 < collecting themes >

 By my profession, I am interested in design generally.
 As a weekend cyclist, I cannot resist collecting bicycle and cycling stamps, as well as road safety and environmental issues.
-I am not keen on animal, flower or bird ( too many stamps of those, aren’t there? ), but I collect owl, tree and cat when I like design.
+And more and more I want to know what I have been eating – so, agriculture and fishing are coming in, as well as forest management and weather…